ynojima/guideline/source_en/ArchitectureInDetail/REST.rst

     * - | (2)
       - | Inject a class that creates error information.
     * - | (3)
-      - | Create a processing method that sends error response.
+      - | Create a handler method that sends error response.
         | Above example is implemented on considering only the case wherein, error page is handled by using a response code (\ ``<error-code>``\ ).
         | Therefore, separate consideration is required for the case where an error page that is handled by using exception type (\ ``<exception-type>``\ ) is to be processed using this method.
     * - | (4)